East Kent Railway (heritage): The EKR today as a Heritage Railway

 A preservation group was formed in 1987 to preserve part of the abandoned line as far as the old coal mine at Tilmanstone.
-By 1989 a majority of the lineside vegetation had been cleared and by 1995 the first heritage train was run.
+By 1989, a majority of the lineside vegetation had been cleared and by 1995 the first heritage train was run.

 Following the reopening of the railway, a new platform was constructed on the site of the former equivalent at Eythorne and the former signalbox from Selling was moved to the northern end of the platform in the mid 1990s.
 The railway also owns the Barham Signal Box from the closed Elham Valley Line which houses a detailed mural painting of the old East Kent Railway route, this can be found at Shepherdswell.

-The EKR operates on most Sundays and Bank Holidays between April and September and selected Saturdays in mid summer.
+The EKR operates on most Sundays and Bank Holidays between April and September.

 The EKR also owns an extensive ancient woodland known as "The Knees".
-The railway uses The Knees as an educational resource, woodland walks - the bluebells in spring are a popular attraction and for special events such as halloween.
+The railway uses The Knees as an educational resource, woodland walks - the bluebells in spring are a popular attraction and for special events such as Halloween.

-The railway hosts other groups, including the Southern Electric Group, EKR Trolleybus Group and the 427 Locomotive Group and recently the Network SouthEast Railway Society as they have moved their Museum Container.
+The railway hosts other groups, including the Southern Electric Group, 400 Series Preservation and the 427 Locomotive Group.
+The Network SouthEast Railway Society also have a facility here in the form of a display container which is splendidly painted in the classic Toothpaste Livery.

 The railway hosts two apprenticeship schemes for Permanent Way and Civil Engineering training.
+The railway also hosts other organisations and offers facilities for 3rd parties to undertake training.